hwspfer/.github/profile/README.md

 <h2>🚀 Ready to Get Started?</h2>

-<p>Stop hardware bans and tracking from ruining your gaming. <strong>TraceX HWID Spoofer</strong> puts control back in your hands.
+<p>Stop hardware bans and tracking from ruining your gaming. <strong>HWID Spoofer</strong> puts control back in your hands.
 Join over <strong>50,000</strong> gamers and privacy enthusiasts who trust TraceX.</p>

 <p><a href="https://slothytech.com/tracex/"><img src="https://img.shields.io/badge/Download-TraceX-blue?style=for-the-badge"></a></p>

 <h2>💡 Extended Use Cases</h2>

-<p>While TraceX HWID Spoofer is primarily designed for gamers seeking to bypass hardware bans, its capabilities extend far beyond just gaming.
+<p>While HWID Spoofer is primarily designed for gamers seeking to bypass hardware bans, its capabilities extend far beyond just gaming.
 Here are some powerful and legitimate ways TraceX can be used:</p>

 <ul>
   <li><strong>🧪 Software Testing & Development:</strong> Developers often need to test how their software behaves on different hardware setups.
 TraceX allows developers to simulate various hardware environments, helping them identify compatibility issues, licensing constraints, and hardware-specific bugs without the need for physical devices.</li>